goccy/go-zetasql/README.md

 # Status

-In the feaatures of ZetaSQL, you can use the functions of the following packages.
+In the features of ZetaSQL, you can use the functions of the following packages.
 Will be added sequentially.

 | Package        | Supported  |
 | ----           | ----       |